Skip to main content

 What is a mortgage renewal?

-At the end of your TD mortgage term you have an opportunity to negotiate your interest rate and term.
+At the end of your TD mortgage term, you have an opportunity to negotiate your interest rate and term.

 How early can you renew a mortgage?

-That's why it is a good idea to start the conversation about your TD mortgage renewal early.
+It is a good idea to start the conversation about your TD mortgage renewal early.
 You can learn about the options available to you and make a decision without the stress of a rapidly approaching deadline looming over you.

 How can you renew your mortgage at TD?